zpaq/zpaq/readme.txt

 standard, which was first released Mar.
 12, 2009.
 The latest version can be found at http://mattmahoney.net/dc/

-There are two programs. unzpaq is a reference decoder.
+There are 3 programs. unzpaq is a reference decoder.
 It is an integral part of the standard. zpaq is both a compressor and decompressor.
-It is not part of the standard.
+It is not part of the standard. zpaqsfx is a stub for creating self extracting archives.

 Unzpaq works like zpaq except that it understands only the x (extract) and l (list) commands. zpaq understand the following:

   a archive files... - Compress files and append to archive. c archive files... - Compress files to new archive (clobbers).